 Standing at 203 feet, it is officially the tallest lighthouse in the United States.
-The site is part of the Cape Hatteras National Seashore and entrance into the sight is free.
+The site is part of the Cape Hatteras National Seashore and entrance into the site is free.
 There is a nominal fee if you wish to climb to the top of the lighthouse.

 Horseback Riding on the Beach

-If you love horses, like I do, there are few things more fun than going out for a ride in a new location.
+If you love horses, as I do, there are few things more fun than going out for a ride in a new location.
 Especially when you get to gallop along the beach and play in the waves.

 Equine Adventures in Frisco has been operating beach rides since 2001.
 We found the whole operation to be perfect.
-The horses were well cared for, well fed and well groomed.
+The horses were well cared for, well-fed and well-groomed.
 They were also exceptionally well-behaved.
 Not something you always come across.

 The farm is located 2 miles from the beach and the total experience takes 2 hours.
 We rode through thick forest before reaching the dune system, where we crossed the top and onto the beach.